Eloy Jiménez Player Props: White Sox vs. Angels

-Eloy Jimenez -- batting .375 in his past 10 games -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Griffin Canning on the hill, on May 29 at 8:10 PM ET.
+On Tuesday, Eloy Jimenez (.700 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+In his last appearance, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Angels.

 Eloy Jiménez Game Info & Props vs. the Angels